 It seems a little while ago that Google hinted at having 200+ ranking factors.
-Though in fact, it happened in the year of 2009, and we are heading to 2020 now.
+Though in fact, it happened in the year of 2009, and we are now in 2023, more than a decade behind.

 Google has drastically evolved over the past ten years.
 Today, neural matching — an AI-based method — processes about 30% of all searches, and Google can recognize concepts behind keywords.
 They have introduced RankBrain, mobile-first indexing, and HTTPS.
 As we need to adapt to changes and find ways to get atop of SERPs, the topic of ranking factors remains as fresh as ever.